TiltMeSenpai/simpleCMS/templates/posts/2014/6/SQL_Part_1.md

 At some stage of a web application involving a SQL database, the query is broken down into a simple string.
 At this point, certain inputs can cause the SQL server (The reciving end) to confuse commands and values.
 This allows attackers to exfiltrate or manipulate data from your servers.

-To demonstrate this, let's create a vulnerable webapplication.
+To demonstrate this, let's create a vulnerable web application.

 <h2>Uber Secure Phonebook</h2>